vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 # &#128161; Overview
-**Static array** is a fixed-size implementation of an array, used when the number of elements is known ahead of time, and memory efficiency is important.
-The name comes from its fixed size, meaning the size is determined at the time of creation and cannot be changed during runtime.
+**Static array** is an implementation of an array where the size is fixed, meaning it can't be changed during runtime.
+Its name comes from this characteristic.
 Knowledge and understanding of it lay a solid foundation in designing data structures and optimizing their application.
 <p align="center"><img src="./Images/StaticArray.png"/></p>

-## Introduction
-Currently in Progress...

 ## Important Details
-Currently in Progress...
+1. **Size (Fixed)** — static array has a fixed size, meaning the size can't be changed during runtime.
+2. **Time for Allocation (Compile)** — static array requires knowing size at a compile time, meaning its size can only be based on values known during the compilation phase.
+3. **Place for Allocation (Stack)** — static array usually allocated in the stack memory section, limiting its size to relatively small amounts (since stack memory is limited).
+However, static arrays can also be allocated in the global/static/heap memory section, though this is less common.
+4. **Memory Management (Automatic)** — static array allocated on stack doesn't require manual memory management, meaning the system automatically handles allocation and deallocation, avoiding risks such as dangling pointers or memory leaks.

 ## Operations